Partnering with early childhood professionals to promote social-emotional health of Arkansas’ children.

 - Objective observers found that teachers were significantly more positive and engaged with children after consultation.

-- 57% decrease in physically agressive behavior
+- 57% decrease in physically aggressive behavior

 - 40% decrease in children exhibiting “clinical level” behavior problems.